excessive/cpml/README.md

 # Installation
 Clone the repository and require it, or if you prefer luarocks: `$ luarocks install --server=http://luarocks.org/dev cpml`.
 Add `--tree=whatever` for a local install.

+# Versions

+This library has a major compatibility break at version 1.0.
+Up to version 0.10, composition a*b means "apply b, then a" for quaternions and "apply a, then b" for matrices.
+Starting with version 1.0, the two are consistent and matrix a*b means "apply b, then a".